 5. Entrepreneurship and Business Courses:

-Many welding diploma holders pursue entrepreneurship by starting their welding enterprises.
+Many welding diploma holders pursue entrepreneurship by starting their own welding enterprises.
 Entrepreneurship, business management, and marketing courses teach students the necessary skills to run a profitable welding business.
 Topics addressed include company planning, customer management, financial management, and regulatory compliance, equipping graduates for leadership positions in the welding industry.

 Conclusion: